-At this point you have the option to grid the selected data or add it as a set of discrete points.
-To grid the data select the tick box beside the Convert data to grid option; see Section 5.6 for more details about gridding data.
+Step 6 At this point you have the option to grid the selected data or add it as a set of discrete points.
+To grid the data select the tick box beside the Convert data to grid option; see Section 5.5 for more details about displaying data.
 Once you have selected the data that you wish to display click OK.
-If you have not gridded the data, it will then be displayed in the Mapper using the default red square symbol as shown in Figure 14.
+If you have not gridded the data, it will then be displayed in the Mapper using the default red square symbol as shown in Figure 13.

-Figure 14 - Data from the .gst file displayed in the Mapper.
+Figure 13 - Data from the .gst file displayed in the Mapper.

 Step 7 Information about the data can then be viewed.
 Ensure that the data layer is selected in the layer panel.
 Select the information tool • and click on one of the data points.
-Full details on the information tool can be found in Section 5.5.
-Information is then displayed at the bottom of the layer panel in the Attributes table, as shown in Figure 15.
+Full details on the information tool can be found in Section 5.6.
+Information is then displayed at the bottom of the layer panel in the Attributes table.
 The information includes the name of the point, its elevation and location, the hour or time for which the data comes from, the pollutant concentrations at that point, and the spatial extent of the whole data in the data file.

-It is possible to colour the points according to their concentration, for example.
+It is possible to colour the points according to their concentration, for example, as shown in Figure 14.
 By importing a configuration file you can quickly apply the same colour settings to multiple layers.
 See Sections 4.6 and 4.8 for further details.

-Figure 15 - Information from the numerical data displayed in the Mapper.
+Figure 14 - Numerical data displayed in the Mapper coloured by concentration.